vmware-archive/kube-prod-runtime/docs/overrides.md

     name: oauth2-proxy
 ```

-All the specification is equal, except the value of `maxReplicas` which is now 5.
-That is the only change we will need to maintain ourselves, and we will be able to upgrade BKPR without having to modify the manifests.
+The specification is unchanged, except the value of `maxReplicas` is now 5.
+Our override is the only change we will need to maintain ourselves, and we will be able to take advantage of future BKPR upgrades to other parts of the manifests without further work.

-To apply these changes, run `kubeprod install` again from the folder where the `kubeprod-manifest.jsonnet` and `kubeprod-autogen.json` are located.
+To apply these changes, run `kubeprod install` again from the folder where the modified `kubeprod-manifest.jsonnet` and original `kubeprod-autogen.json` are located.

 ## Example 2: Using the Staging Server for Let's Encrypt